 And this is when Umang and Rashi (my set of crazy people) decided to give my birthday surprise.
 The best birthday ever!

 Before going for a good night’s sleep, we detoured to the Ao Nang beach for some sea- calmness.
-The view was certainly breath-taking!
+The view was undoubtedly breath-taking!

 The next morning, after a hearty breakfast, it was time for some fun.
-The breakfast at this hostel was nice and very, very affordable.
-The best part about this place was that you can rent scooters to move around.
+The breakfast at this hostel was excellent and very, very affordable.
+The best part about this place was that you could rent scooters to move around.
 And this is exactly what we did.
-We rented scooters from the hostel itself (very reasonable – TBH 150 for 24 hours) and started searching for some “cool” places around!
+We rented bikes from the hostel itself (very reasonable – TBH 150 for 24 hours) and started searching for some “cool” places around!

 I was a pillion rider with the best driver around.
-And I have never had such an amazing pillion riding experience in my entire life!
+And I have never had such a fantastic pillion riding experience in my entire life!

 And the weather was just the much needed cherry on the top!

-And not just the highways, if you by mistake take some wrong turns, you will surely end up finding prettier roads.
+And not just the highways, if you by mistake take some wrong turns, you will inevitably end up finding prettier roads.

 When they say that the most beautiful journeys are unplanned, they say it for a reason.
 We had no plans whatsoever of renting a bike and then roaming around.
 We did that.
 We had no idea where we should go.
 We asked Google for help.

-We started off for the renowned Emarald pool but thanks to the road signage, we changed our route to reach one beautiful place!
-The best part about the road signs of this place is that they know that they are tourism intensive place and they have put the most beautiful pictures beneath the name.
+We started for the renowned Emerald pool but thanks to the road signage, we changed our route to reach one beautiful place!
+The best part about the road signs of this place is that they know that they are tourism intensive home and they have put the most beautiful pictures beneath the name.

-This is majorly a mangrove swamp made for nature walk.
-This place is the only fresh water area with an elevated trail to dig deeper into the jungle full of banyan trees, crabs and lizards.
+This is majorly a mangrove swamp made for a nature walk.
+This place is the only freshwater area with an elevated trail to dig deeper into the jungle full of banyan trees, crabs and lizards.

 |Don’t be sacred – these are just the roots of the flora around!|